How can you fix a flaky Selenium test?

 1. Use Selenium Grid and Parallelism

 A local Selenium Grid or a cloud-based Selenium Grid can be used to run several tests concurrently on different browsers.
 By doing this, tests that fail due to an excessive load on the testing system will be prevented.
-The likelihood of faulty tests will be decreased by running several tests on several computers.
+The likelihood of faulty tests will be decreased by running several tests on multiple machines, ensuring that each test runs in isolation with minimal interference from system resource limitations.

 Conclusion